How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: A new framework for the ratings problem

-Any attempt to interpret ratings and compare them on a \emph{numerical scale}, rather than comparing items via a ranked list, presupposes that the items have some ``true quality'' that can be compared on a numerical scale.
-Consequently, we view (and model) the problem of calculating aggregate ratings as an estimation problem, where the estimands are numerical scores, one for each item under consideration, and where these numbers can be compared in some meaningful way (that is, not only for determining the ordering of the scores but also for determining the difference in quality of items we wish to compare).
-As ratings data is subjective, these estimands are determined by population consensus.
-Section~\ref{modeling_assumptions} outlines the details of our model.
-Section~\ref{identifiability_assumptions} provides minimal, non-parametric assumptions on how the notion of consensus determines these numerical quality scores; these assumptions will make the model identifiable.
+Any attempt to interpret ratings and compare them on a numerical scale presupposes that the items have some \emph{inherent numerical quality}, and so we model the problem of calculating aggregate ratings as that of estimation of all of these inherent qualities in such a way that they can be meaningfully compared.
+As ratings data is subjective, these inherent qualities are determined by population consensus.
+Section~\ref{modeling_assumptions} outlines the details of our framework.
+Section~\ref{identifiability_assumptions} provides minimal, non-parametric assumptions on how the notion of consensus determines numerical quality scores; these assumptions will make the model identifiable.